 However, only 11% of organizations always embrace agile as a technique for managing projects.

 Project Management Adoption in the Future

 The available project managers will reach their retirement age, while the demand for project managers will grow.
-This could lead to a talent gap of qualified project managers.
+This could lead to a talent gap in qualified project managers.
 Studies show that there will be a demand for 87.7M project managers by 2027.

 On the other hand, analysis finds that project managers contribute to a nation’s productivity and support GDP.
-The GDP contributions from project-oriented industries is forecasted for 2027 to be $20.2T.
-At the same time, according to Project Management Institute research, US$208 billion GDP will be at risk because of a project management talent shortage.
+The GDP contributions from project-oriented industries are forecasted for 2027 to be $20.2T.
+At the same time, according to Project Management Institute research, US$208 billion in GDP will be at risk because of a project management talent shortage.

-In order to be ahead of the game, main players in the project management software market will keep improving their existing products.
+In order to be ahead of the game, the main players in the project management software market will keep improving their existing products.
 They will constantly implement innovative technologies to better meet the needs of customers.
 According to Transparency Market Research, the global online project management software market will attain a value of $6.08 bn by 2025 from $ 2.74 bn in 2016.